Chapter 59 BWV 97 In allen meinen Taten

 This is a long cantata consisting of nine movements and lasting, typically, for over half an hour.
-As with several of the other later chorale/fantasias (e.g. Cs 100, 117 and 192) it is not linked to a particular event or liturgical date.
+As with several of the other later chorale/fantasias (e.g. Cs 100, 117 and 192) it does not appear to be linked to a particular event or liturgical date.
 Dürr, however, suggests that like the others it may have originally been composed to celebrate a wedding (p 788).
-Wolff (booklet for Ton Koopman’s recording, box 21 p 25) gives the invaluable information that the dated score has the words ‘After a Wedding’ latterly crossed out.
+Wolff (booklet for Ton Koopman′s recording, box 21 p 25) gives the invaluable information that the dated score has the words ′After a Wedding′ latterly crossed out.
 The assumption must be that this was its initial purpose but it may subsequently have been adapted for liturgical purposes.

 It is a generally happy and expansive work with touches of elegiac sadness but no plumbing of the depths of tragic despair.
 It contains arias for each of the four voices and a duet for soprano and bass.

 The theme of the work is fundamentally fatalistic----it does not matter what I do, aspire to or accomplish, everything will happen as God ordains----my life and death are entirely in His hands and if I trust in Him; He will protect me.
 This, however, is not the pessimistic fatalism it might appear to be, quite the reverse.
 The message is positive----trust in the God who knows, counsels and protects us in all things.
 This, at least as Bach depicts it, is a matter for rejoicing.

 Nevertheless, this remains one of Bach′s least performed cantatas.
 Unknown to most listeners, it has not always had a positive reception from critics, both the ′doggerel′ text and ′uninspiring music′ coming in for criticisms.